 The Company's Credit Agreement, 2015 Loan and 2012 Loan are subject to annual debt service and other financial covenants, including covenants which require the Company to meet key financial ratios and customary affirmative and negative covenants.
+As of March 31, 2020, the Company was in compliance with all required covenants.
 As of March 31, 2019, the Company was not in compliance with the required debt service coverage ratio or the current ratio.
 Due to these violations, the Bank would be contractually entitled to require immediate repayment of the outstanding term loan amounts of \$5,828,000 and the outstanding line of credit balance of \$2,000,000.
 However, on June 17, 2019, the bank issued the Company a letter waiving the covenant violations as of March 31, 2019.
-The outstanding balance of the terms loans is presented as a non-current liability at March 31, 2019.
+The outstanding balance of the terms loans is presented as a non-current liability at March 31, 2020 and 2019.